nickveltmaat/CircuSNV/README.md

 - UNMET filter (Optional).
 If `-U` is true, variants with an unmet score of > 0.93 are filtered out, by automatically downloading the [10-bp-binned UNMET scores](http://web16.kazusa.or.jp/data/hg38/hg38_genome.UNMET_bin10bp.tdf) and converting it to a bed file.

 #### --- OPTIONAL --- MNV calling:
-- If `-H` is set to true, MNV calling will be performed on unfiltered SNVs using an in-house developed [MNV calling algorithm](https://github.com/lasillje/MNVista).
+- If `-H` is set to true, MNV calling will be performed on unfiltered SNVs using an in-house developed MNV calling algorithm called [MNVista](https://github.com/lasillje/MNVista).
 See that page for a more detailed explanation.
 - If `-X` is provided, baseline will be analyzed first.
 MNV calling in follow-up samples will then be restricted to SNVs that were previously identified as part of an MNV in the baseline.

 #### 4. Initial annotation & Further filtering: